 The other main citizenships lodged fewer applications in 2018, explaining the overall slight decline.
 All top five nationalities lodged fewer applications, with the largest relative decrease for Nigerian applicants (- 37 % or - 15 400 fewer applications) and the largest absolute decrease for Syrian nationals (- 21 % or - 22 465).

 Apart from Nigerian nationals, a range of other sub-Saharan nationalities lodged applications in lower numbers than in 2017.
 For instance, Ivoirians lodged 38 % fewer applications, Eritreans 37 % fewer, and Guineans 24 % fewer.
 As was the case for Bangladeshi applicants, which also decreased by 27 %, these citizenships all lodged significantly fewer applications in Italy compared to 2017.
 As mentioned before, the decrease of arrivals via the Central Mediterranean route has played a pivotal role in this trend.
 While applications of these citizenships decreased in Italy in 2018, they did go up in other countries: in Germany for Nigerians and in France for Bangladeshi, Guineans, and Somalis.

 In 2018, similar to previous years, just over two thirds of all applicants were male and one third were female.
 Close to half of the applicants were aged between 18 and 35 years old, and almost one third were minors.

 Figure 5: Among some citizenships, higher percentages of minors were associated with higher percentages of women (top right)

-A large share of Afghan and Somali applicants were minors, while about two thirds were male.
-In 2018, Syrians had the highest proportion of minors.
-Further analysis of vulnerable applicants, including unaccompanied minors, can be found in Section 4.10.1.
+A large share of Afghan and Somali applicants were minors, while about two-thirds were male.
+In 2018, the proportion of minors was highest among Syrians.
+Further analysis of data on vulnerable applicants, including unaccompanied minors, can be found in Section 4.10.1.

 110 UNHCR, Syria Regional Refugee Response, Inter-agency Information Sharing Portal.